utshomax/postman-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 > **[Partner roles are available on Postman Enterprise Ultimate plans.](https://www.postman.com/pricing)**

 Partner roles relate to [Partner Workspaces](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/) and are applied at the team and workspace level.
-There are different partner roles you can assign to team members and external partners:
+There are different partner roles you can assign to internal team members and external partners:

 |  | For team members (Internal) | For partners (External) |
 | --- |:---:| --- |
 | **Team level** | Partner Manager | Partner |
 | **Workspace level** | Admin, Viewer, Editor | Viewer, Editor <br> Partner Lead (optional) |

-You can [assign](/docs/administration/managing-your-team/managing-your-team/) partner roles at the team level:
+At the team level, you can [assign](/docs/administration/managing-your-team/managing-your-team/) partner roles to team members and partners:

 * **Partner Manager** (Internal) - Manages all Partner Workspaces within an organization.
 Controls Partner Workspace settings and visibility, and can send invites to partners.
 * **Partner** (External) - All partners are automatically granted the Partner role at the team level.
 Partners can only access the Partner Workspaces they've been invited to.

+At the workspace level, you can [assign](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#managing-workspace-roles) partner roles to team members.
+To learn more, see [Workspace roles](#workspace-roles).

-You can also [assign](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#managing-workspace-roles) partner roles at the workspace level:
+At the workspace level, you can [assign](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#managing-workspace-roles) partner roles to partners:

 * **Partner Lead** (External) - Can invite other partners from their organization to join a Partner Workspace.
 * **Editor** (External) - Partners can create and edit Partner Workspace resources, [import and export](/docs/getting-started/importing-and-exporting/importing-and-exporting-overview/) elements, and [fork](/docs/collaborating-in-postman/using-version-control/forking-entities/) elements to Partner Workspaces within the same team.
 * **Viewer** (External) - Partners can view Partner Workspace resources and [fork](/docs/collaborating-in-postman/using-version-control/forking-entities/) elements to another Partner Workspace within the same team where they're assigned the Workspace Editor role.

-All partners are assigned Workspace Editor or Viewer roles when invited to a Partner Workspace.
-To learn more about workspace level permissions, see [Workspace roles](#workspace-roles).
+All partners are assigned [Workspace Editor or Viewer](#workspace-roles) roles when invited to a Partner Workspace.

 To learn more about collaborating as a team member or partner, see [Collaborating in a Partner Workspace](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/#collaborating-in-a-partner-workspace).